Associate Professor

 CV / Biography

-Findlay’s research focuses on criminal law, evidence, and procedure, often with reference to work in moral, legal and political philosophy.
-He is also interested in legal philosophy (legal theory, jurisprudence) more generally.
+My research focuses on criminal law, evidence, and procedure, often with reference to work in moral, legal and political philosophy.
+I am also interested in legal philosophy (legal theory, jurisprudence) more generally.

 Publications